Cape York Birdwatching Safari

 Please note: This tour runs on a back-to-back drive/fly or fly/drive itinerary.
 You either drive up from Cairns to Lockhart River and fly back to Cairns after the tour (Drive/Fly) or you fly up to Lockhart River and drive back to Cairns (Fly/Drive with reversed itinerary).

-Flights are not included; please contact us at [email protected] for more information.
+Flights are not included and should be booked with Skytrans; please contact us at travel@ausgeotravel.com for more information.

 Day 1

-Depart Cairns for Cape York Peninsula, travelling across vast expanses of tropical woodland.
-The journey north provides regular stops at viewpoints and for incidental bird sightings, targeting priority species.
-Stop for lunch at Lakeland before continuing to Artemis Station, where conservation efforts focus on protecting and enhancing habitat for the endangered golden-shouldered parrot – one of only two true endemic birds to the peninsula and a key target species.
-This critically endangered parrot nests exclusively in termite mounds within specific woodland habitats.
-Artemis Station’s management demonstrates how grazing practices can be modified to benefit threatened species.
-Settle into Musgrave Roadhouse for the first two nights, positioned as the gateway to Rinyirru (Lakefield) National Park.
+Depart Gimuy/Cairns and head north into Cape York Peninsula, travelling across vast expanses of tropical woodland with regular stops for incidental bird sightings along the way.
+Lunch at Lakeland precedes the afternoon arrival at Artemis Station, where conservation efforts focus on protecting habitat for the critically endangered golden-shouldered parrot, one of only two true endemic birds of the Cape York Peninsula.
+This remarkable parrot nests exclusively in termite mounds within specific woodland habitats, and Artemis Station's modified grazing practices demonstrate how land management can directly benefit threatened species.
+Overnight at Musgrave Roadhouse (2026 departures) or Fairview Station (2027 departures).

 Day 2